hameed1239/team-profile-generator/README.md

   * [Questions](#questions)

   ## Installation
-  1.)
-Fork this repository to a local repository
+  1. Fork this repository to a local repository
+  2. Install node packages by running "node init and follow the prompts"(requires node already be installed on your machine. reference: nodejs.org)
+  3. Install dependencies by running "npm install"
   ## Usage
-  2.)
-Install node packages by running "node init and follow the prompts"(requires node already be installed on your machine. reference: nodejs.org)
+  This Application should only be used for personal projects.
+You may not sell this or distribute this application

   ## License
   MIT